nurifudayl/nurifudayl.github.io/_pages/about.md

 My editorial work has developed alongside my academic training and research.
 Rooted in a trajectory between Turkish and Francophone intellectual worlds, it has involved work as a **translator**, **editorial reader**, and editor—activities I understand as forms of mediation between texts, intellectual traditions, and their publics.

-I began translating during my first year as an undergraduate through a collaboration with **Ayrıntı Yayınları**.
-I subsequently prepared readers’ reports for **Doğan Kitap** and published book reviews in literary supplements.
-A substantial part of my editorial experience took place at **Dergâh Yayınları**, where I worked on translations and works of history.
+I began translating during my first year as an undergraduate through a collaboration with **Ayrıntı Publishing**.
+I subsequently prepared readers’ reports for **Doğan Books** and published book reviews in literary supplements.
+A substantial part of my editorial experience took place at **Dergâh Publishing**, where I worked on translations and works of history.

 I have translated four books, two of them in collaboration with other translators.
 These include the Turkish translation of the second volume of Albert Gabriel’s *Monuments turcs d’Anatolie*, devoted to Amasya, Tokat, and Sivas, published in Turkish as Anadolu’daki *Türk Anıtları II: Amasya – Tokat – Sivas* within a project of the Ministry of Culture and Tourism of the Republic of Turkey.
 My translations are listed on the [Translations]({{ "/translations/" | relative_url }}) page.